1 What is self-publishing?

 Cover design tends to take 2-3 hours.

 Printing.
 Once you have approved the project, it is sent to the printer of your choice, who will typically provide a proof for you within 1 or 2 days.
 Printing is usually completed in less than two weeks.
 Print time varies depending on the season (summer is peak).

 4 How successful will my book be?

 What a good question!
 Our response to this question is usually a question back to the author: what is your goal in publishing your book?
-We believe that the best goal for a self-publishing author is the satisfaction of seeing your work in print, and the recovery of your publishing expenses.
+We believe that the best goal for a self-publishing author is the satisfaction of seeing your work in print, and then the recovery of your publishing expenses.
 It is incredibly satisfying to distribute (sell) your book to family, friends and associates, and to see your book in a local bookstore.
 It is important to be realistic about the process; there are literally thousands of new titles in Canada each year.
 If your goal is to make it big, you are more likely to get there by working with a book agent and finding a deal with a major national publisher; but even then, you will be required to do the majority of the marketing work yourself.

 5 Does Webb Publishing offer editing and design services?